lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 In the throne room [[Bikam]] found a hidden compartment, I triggered the trap inside, that was hiding a poison dart, and found some loot.

 We showed quickly [[Brother Keefe]] what we found.
 In and out, 20 minute adventure.
-He wanted to destroy the
+He wanted to destroy the research.
+I refrained him from doing so.
+But he said that he was going to fix this himself.

 ## Loot:
 - Tourmaline [50gp] (Kept to myself)